REACH (Registration, Evaluation, Authorization and Restrictions of Chemicals)

 In general, REACH requires the registration of chemical substances manufactured or imported into the EU in quantities exceeding 1 metric ton per year.
 This requirement applies per substance and per manufacturer or importer (as appropriate).
 Registration applies to chemical substances as such, in preparations (also called “mixtures”) and, under certain conditions, to articles (finished products) incorporating those substances.

 REACH assigns the obligation to register on the EU based manufacturer or EU based importer.
-Non-EU based companies may appoint an “only representative” to manage their registration dossier.
+Many U.S.-based companies prefer to appoint an “only representative” to register their product(s) rather than rely on their EU-based customers to do so.
 Only Representatives are commonly referred to by the acronym “OR”.
 Registrations are submitted to the European Chemicals Agency (ECHA) through the IUCLID website (http://iuclid.eu/).

 Annex IV and V of the REACH regulation lists a number of other chemical substances exempted from REACH.
 Dossier list includes minerals, ores, cement clinkers, crude oil, coal and coke; on the condition that they are not chemically modified.